Looking for a Priest

 What put me on the trail of an obscure 19th-century Episcopal priest who died in 1902?
 Genealogy.

-My great-great-grandparents were married at Trinity in Baltimore in December 1869.
-This I knew, I’ve known it for several years, I knew that the man who married them was named George Leakin, I’ve seen the marriage record in the Maryland State Archives index.
+My great-great-grandparents married at Trinity in Baltimore in December 1869.
+This I knew, I’ve known this for several years, I knew that the man who married them was named George Leakin, I’ve seen the marriage record in the Maryland State Archives index.
 One of the great puzzles to me is how did William, a widower in Washington, marry Susan, a widow in Baltimore.
 I don’t know what the connection there was, and I have resigned myself to never knowing.
 Somehow they connected, that connection a decade later produced my great-grandfather Allyn, and much further down the line I came along.
 In short, my pre-history runs through this Episcopal church on the corner of Pratt and Broadway that ceased services in 1903.

 The parish records of this church happened to have been scanned and put online as a PDF in the Maryland State Archives.
 And, because I am a well-known weird person, I went through the PDF week before last, these hand-written (and sometimes indecipherable) records of baptisms and marriages, confirmations and weddings, two histories of the church (one handwritten in three stages, one typeset), and the vestry minutes from the final years.